opendaylight/docs/docs/release-notes/upgrade-process.rst

 The following features are required to be replaced:

-* Change any version range referencing version 4 of ODL Parent to “[5,6]” for ODL Parent 5, for example..
+* Change any version range referencing version 4 of ODL Parent to “[5,6]” for ODL Parent 5, for example:

  .. code-block:: none